covid19datahub/COVID19/index.md

 ## Download the data

-All the data are provided at our [download page](/articles/data.html).
+All the data are provided at the [download centre](/articles/data.html).

-## Variables
+## Unified dataset

-Our dataset includes an extensive list of [COVID-19 epidemiological variables](/articles/doc/data.html#epidemiological-variables), several [policy measures](/articles/doc/data.html#policy-measures) by Oxford's government response tracker, and a set of [external keys](/articles/doc/data.html#external-keys) to match the data with [Google](https://www.google.com/covid19/mobility/) and [Apple](https://www.apple.com/covid19/mobility) mobility reports, with the [Hydromet dataset](https://github.com/CSSEGISandData/COVID-19_Unified-Dataset/tree/master/Hydromet), and with spatial databases such as [Eurostat](https://ec.europa.eu/eurostat/web/nuts/nuts-maps) for Europe or [GADM](https://gadm.org/) worldwide.
+The dataset includes an extensive list of [epidemiological variables](/articles/docs.html#epidemiological-variables), several [policy measures](/articles/docs.html#policy-measures) by Oxford's government response tracker, and a set of [external keys](/articles/docs.html#external-keys) to match the data with [Google](https://www.google.com/covid19/mobility/) and [Apple](https://www.apple.com/covid19/mobility) mobility reports, with the [Hydromet dataset](https://github.com/CSSEGISandData/COVID-19_Unified-Dataset/tree/master/Hydromet), and with spatial databases such as [Eurostat](https://ec.europa.eu/eurostat/web/nuts/nuts-maps) for Europe or [GADM](https://gadm.org/) worldwide.

 ## Software packages

 We release [R](/articles/api/r.html) and [Python](/articles/api/python.html) packages to simplify the interaction with the Data Hub.
-Moreover, it is possible to import the data in any software by reading our [CSV files](/articles/data.html).
-See e.g., the instructions for [MATLAB](/articles/api/matlab.html), [Julia](/articles/api/julia.html), [Node.js](/articles/api/node.html), [Scala](/articles/api/scala.html), and [Excel](/articles/api/excel.html).
+In general, it is possible to import the data in any software by reading the CSV files provided at the [download centre](/articles/data.html).

 ## Data transparency

-Our data acquisition pipeline is 100% open source.
+The data acquisition pipeline is 100% open source.
 All the code used to generate the data files can be found at our [GitHub repository](https://github.com/covid19datahub/COVID19/).
-In principle, one can use the function `covid19` from the repository to generate the same data we provide at the [download page](/articles/data.html#latest-data).
+In principle, one can use the function `covid19` from the repository to generate the same data we provide at the [download centre](/articles/data.html#latest-data).
 However, this takes between 1-2 hours, so that downloading the pre-computed files is typically more convenient.
 [Here](/reference/index.html) we provide the full list of data sources from which the data are pulled from.
-Each source is linked to the file we use to import the data in the Hub.
-We hope this promotes bug reports, transparency, and trust.

 ## Research reproducibility

-COVID-19 Data Hub is built by researchers for researchers.
-We provide [vintage data](/articles/data.html#vintage-data) to simplify reproducibility of academic research.
-These are immutable screenshots of the data taken each day.
-As most governments are updating the data retroactively, we recommend to use the vintage data in publication and to put the corresponding link in a footnote.
+As most governments are updating the data retroactively, we provide [vintage data](/articles/data.html#vintage-data) to simplify reproducibility of academic research.
+These are immutable snapshots of the data taken each day.
 We gratefully acknowledge financial support by the [R Consortium](https://www.r-consortium.org/blog/2020/12/14/r-consortium-providing-financial-support-to-covid-19-data-hub-platform) in maintaining the vintage data.

 ## Academic publications